 Here’s a brief overview of these monetization models:

-According to Statista, revenue growth in the global SVOD market is likely to exceed $87 billion by 2025.
+According to Statista, revenue growth in the global SVOD market will likely exceed $87 billion by 2025.

-SVOD will give you a steady stream of income and allow your viewers to watch as much content as they want.
+SVOD will give you a steady income stream and allow your viewers to watch as much content as they want.